mbtcode/voting-scripts/readme.md

 `./plurality Alice Bob Charlie`

 Once entered, the user will be prompted for the number of votes.
 For instance, 5.
-One entered, each voter will enter their choices in a ranking order.
+Once entered, each voter will enter their choices in a ranking order.
 After all the voters choices are entered, the winner is calculated.